CringeTherapy/phases/README.md

 # phases
 phases for mac and windows
-(chromebooks just have to connect to unity localhost server)
+(chromebooks just can to connect to unity localhost server if they want)